makeasnek/FindTheMag/readme.md

 <b>Why is it setting all these projects weights to 1?</b>

 So that it can gradually accumulate enough stats to determine the profitability of these projects, and so those stats continue to update as projects change how their applications and credit assignment work.
+Note that 1 = .1% of your machine's processing time since the total weight is 1000 not 100.

 <b>What if there's a project I <i>never</i> want to crunch?</b>